UvuvDev/CTF_Writeups/Deadsec2025_Rev_Deadfib/DeadFib_Writeup.md

 It's made, then the user input (after some variable redefinitions earlier) get's broken into byte-sized pieces and iterated through (think for each loop!). then it's put into 2 functions: wP8nL3kX6() and yS4nF7kM1().
 Cool.
 Now we have to reverse these!

 Looking at the source code, I genuinely do not know what is going on.
-And that's okay!
-An easy way to do this is just set a breakpoint before and after the function, and see what happens.
+I decided to do some dynamic analysis to figure out what it does, and an easy way to do this is just set a breakpoint before and after the function, and see what happens.
 The definition is this:

 ```rust
 String * __rustcall
 fib_challenge::fib_challenge::wP8nL3kX6(String *__return_storage_ptr__,u64 xQ2nR9fT5)
 ```

-*_return_storage_ptr__* is the parameter we'll care about, since xQ2nR9fT5 is never written to anyways.
-Doing this reveals that it get's a number and outputs it's binary format.
+we'll check xQ2nR9fT5 before the function runs to see what's being put in. *_return_storage_ptr__* is the parameter we'll check after the function runs, since xQ2nR9fT5 is never written to (and therefore has no output).
+I set a breakpoint for 0x0012152f and 0x0012153c (instruction before and after the function call), ran the program, and checked the data.
+Doing this reveals that it get's a number (say 11) and outputs it's binary format in ASCII form ( "1011").
 If you've looked at the given output.bin, it's all 1's and 0's, so this makes sense.

 ```rust
 String * __rustcall